 What a catalyst you turned out to be, loaded the guns and then ran off home for your tea

-- Let's not forget that David Cameron, Prime Minister of the United Kingdom and member of the Conservative Party, as well as an Eton Old Boy (And let's not forget, famous for having sodomised a dead pig's mouth while at Cambridge) gave this in an interview as his favourite song while at school.
+- Let's not forget that David Cameron, Former prime minister of the United Kingdom and member of the Conservative Party, as well as an Eton Old Boy (And let's not forget, famous for having sodomised a dead pig's mouth while at Cambridge) gave this in an interview as his favourite song while at school.
 Paul Weller has suggested he didn't actually read the lyrics.

 - Suspiciously Similar Song: The bassline, drum part, guitar part, general musical feel and overall shape of "Start!" are essentially "Taxman" by The Beatles.
 All that's different are the melody, the chord sequence and the words.